The Complete Guide to Ballalarayana Durga Trek

 This is an ideal place to have your packed lunch.

-Close your eyes and reflect on your journey till the top.
+Close your eyes and reflect on your journey to the top.
 Notice the silence and the sounds of nature.
 Relax your over-worked muscles before you start your journey back to base.

 Best Time To Do Ballalarayana Durga - Bandaje Falls Trek